Haugesund: History

 Haugesund has a strong historical bond to the sea and especially the herring.
 In the earlier years, the coastal waters of Haugesund were a huge source for fishing herring, and the town grew accordingly.
 The protective straits of Smedasund and Karmsund gave the town potential to grow in both fishing and shipping.
 Even to this day, Karmsund is one of Norway's busiest waterways.
-The town is still growing geographically even though the population has increased only moderately the last decade.
-Today the herring is long gone, and the town is turning more and more towards the petroleum industry, like its neighbouring town to the south, Stavanger.
+The town is still growing geographically even though the population has increased only moderately over the last decade.
+In modern times the herring stocks have been depleted and the town is turning towards the petroleum industry, like its neighbouring town to the south, Stavanger.

 Municipal history

-The urban village area of Haugesund (population: 1,066) was declared to be a "town" and it was separated from the surrounding municipality of Torvastad on 1 February 1855 to become a separate municipality of its own.
-On 1 January 1911, a small urban area of Skåre (population: 3,847) that directly abutted the town of Haugesund was transferred to Haugesund.
+The urban village area of Haugesund (population: 1,066) was declared to be a "town" and separated from the surrounding municipality of Torvastad on 1 February 1855 to become a separate municipality.
+On 1 January 1911, the small urban area of Skåre (population: 3,847) that directly abutted the town of Haugesund was transferred to Haugesund.
 On 1 January 1958, the remainder of the municipality of Skåre was merged with the town of Haugesund, creating a larger Haugesund municipality.
 On 1 January 1965, the island of Vibrandsøy (population: 70) was transferred from Torvastad municipality to Haugesund.

 Etymology

-The town is named after the Haugesundet strait.
-The first element (Hauge) goes back to the genitive plural of the Old Norse word haugr meaning hill or mound.
-The last element is sund meaning strait.
+The municipality (and the town) is named after the Haugesundet strait (Haugasund), which is named after the old Hauge farm (Haugar).
+The first element is the plural genitive case of haugr which means "hill" or "mound".
+The last element is sund which means "strait" or "sound".